mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Update Log:

+Update 1.46.1:

+Mar 22, 2020: The creation of Weapon.cs class and updates to PickUpCoin.cs, Chest.cs and UIController.cs classes.
+New sprites added, includes new spriteSheet for practiceSword.
+New animation practiceSword.anim) added.

 Update 1.46:

 Mar 22, 2020: ExperiencePointManager.cs class moved to 'Deprecated' Folder, and functionality of ExperiencePointManager.cs class added to LevelManager.cs class.